Signed Into Law

 Which agencies enforce SB1677?

-SB1677 is enforced by Texas Higher Education Coordinating Board (THECB) and Department of State Health Services (DSHS).
+SB1677 is enforced by Department of State Health Services (DSHS) and Texas Higher Education Coordinating Board (THECB).

 Q

-The compliance urgency for SB1677 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1677 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q